Public art contributes to the urban environment, provides interest and increases the City’s attractiveness as a place to live, work and visit.

 Developing our City’s visual identity is a major goal of the Arts, Heritage and Cultural Plan 2017-2027.
 To achieve this, Council is promoting and facilitating a diverse range of quality public art initiatives across the City.

 Current and future projects

-To continue the showcasing of art in public places, Council is seeking design concepts for two commissioned artworks to enrich the identity of the future Caves Beach Recreational Precinct.
-Original ideas for a sculpture commission as well as an artwork for the new amenity building gates are invited for submission.
+To continue the showcasing of art in public places, Council will install two commissioned artworks to enrich the identity of the future Caves Beach Recreational Precinct.

 Charlestown Skate Park

 This is a landmark public art project that will involve young people in local placemaking as part of a major $1.2 million skate park we are constructing at Charlestown.
 In early 2017, artists Saretta Fielding, David Ciani from Artscape, and UpandUp were selected to work with the local community to develop artworks for the new skate park.
-The project commences December 2017.
+Construction set to start in August 2018..

 Charlestown Skate Park is the first of four new skate parks to be delivered across the City, with Morisset, Windale and Cameron Park in the pipeline.

 Page last updated: 29 March 2018